بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 I do not say that Dhu’l-Qarnayn was Alexander, for the name does not fit.
 Some of the mufassirs called him Malik spelling it with kasra, others called him malak, spelling it with fatha, others said he was a prophet, and others said he was a walî, and so on.
 But certainly, Dhu’l-Qarnayn was the person whose existence is corroborated by Allah and who constructed the construction of the barrier.

 As for the barriers, some mufassirs said that it was the Wall of China, others said it was a great mountainous barrier somewhere else, others said it was a hidden barrier, concealing the revolutions and circumstances of the ‘âlam.
 And others said such and such and so on and so forth.
 Most probably it was a mighty rampant or huge wall to repulse the depredation of marauders.

 Rational Arguments (66-67)

-The Third: This is what is intended by the statement and this is the jewel found in the shell; I am showing it.
-The proposition is this: it is the result of ijtihad, not wishful thinking.
-In any event, someone who is mujtahid is not obliged to follow the other mujtahids.
-This proposition has been the cause of fierce dispute.
-All the “qâl u qîl”18 about it testifies to this.
-If it proceeds from an ijtihad, the person who denies it is neither ignorant nor does he fall into kufr.
-For a general matter is not extinguished when one particular thing is extinguished.
-In consequence, all houses should be entered by their own door since each has its own door and each lock has its own key.”
-Rational Arguments ( 51 )
+The Third: The meaning intended by this word is this.
+And this is the jewel found in this shell; I am showing it.
+As for this proposition, it is the result of ijtihad, not the desires.
+In any event, someone who is a mujtahid is not obliged to follow other mujtahids.
+In this third proposition, disagreements boil up.
+All the “qâl u qîl”19 testifies to this.
+If it proceeds from an ijtihad, the person who denies it is neither an arrogant nor deviated into kufr.
+For a general matter is not extinguished through a particular thing being denied.
+Therefore, all houses should be entered by their own door since each has its own door and each lock has its own key.